HD 172555: Giant hypervelocity impact debris

 Follow-up VISNIR observations of the system published in 2020 have shown that the majority of observed fine dust is composed of very fine grains 1-4 micrometers diameter. as expected from a recent hypervelocity impact.

 In 2021, a carbon monoxide ring at ~6 AU separation from the star was also found in the system by ALMA, further reinforcing a giant impact scenario for explaining the system's structure.
 The large amount of CO gas detected would likely have been sourced from the colliding planets' atmospheres.

-In 2023, a detection of a transit of a cometary body approximately 2.5km diameter core at 0.05 AU from star was announced.
+In 2023, the possible detection of a transit of a cometary body with a radius of approximately 2.5 km, and at a distance of 0.05 AU from the star was announced.

+In 2025 observations with JWST Mid-Infrared Instrument detected emission from an inner gaseous disk, caused by evaporating bodies.
+The observations detected neutral atomic chlorine and sulfur, as well as ionized nickel and iron.
+The sulfur was also detected in 20 year old Spitzer data, showing that the presence of sulfur is long-lived.
+The gas disk of HD 172555 was compared to Beta Pictoris.
+The researchers suggested that the gas disk comes from evaporating rocky bodies in HD 172555 and from evaporating volatile-rich bodies at a larger distance in Beta Pictoris.
+The researchers also found that the presence of cometary bodies from previous studies and the continued gas and dust production might hint at dynamical stirring, possibly caused by planets.